pgRouting/workshop/docs/source/chapters/advanced.rst

   :alt: Detail.
 Not all crossings are vertices in the graph

 When dealing with data, being aware of what kind of data is being used, can improve results.

-Vehciles can not circulate pedestrian ways, likewise, routing not using pedestrian ways will make the results closer to reality.
+* Vehciles can not circulate pedestrian ways,
+* Likewise, routing not using pedestrian ways

+Will make the results closer to reality.

-When converting data from OSM format using the osm2pgrouting tool, there are two additional tables: ``osm_way_types`` and ``osm_way_classes``:
+When converting data from OSM format using the osm2pgrouting tool, there is an additional tables: ``configuration``

+In the image above there is a detail of the ``tag_id`` of the roads.

-.. rubric:: osm_way_types
+.. rubric:: osm way types

 .. literalinclude:: solutions/advanced_problems.sql
   :language: sql